wang-jingyi/wang-jingyi.github.io/_pages/about.md

 #### Research Interest

-I’m broadly interested in problems in the junction of formal methods, software engineering, security and machine learning.
-In particular, my current research interests are focused on designing and building safe/secure cyber-physical systems (CPS) and trustworthy Artificial Intelligence (AI)-enabled systems using techniques like testing and formal verification.
+I’m broadly interested in problems in the junction of formal methods, software engineering and machine learning.
+In particular, my current research interests are focused on designing safe/secure cyber-physical systems (CPS) and dependable Artificial Intelligence (AI) systems using techniques like testing and formal verification.
 I received two ACM SIGSOFT Distinguished Paper Award at ICSE (2018 and 2020).
 See my [Google Scholar](https://scholar.google.com.sg/citations?user=GjkTuMQAAAAJ&hl=en) and the [research](https://wang-jingyi.github.io/res/) page for details.

+#### Hobbies

+Things I like (no ranking): badminton, football, hiking, DOTA2, Switch, travel...(to be added)

 #### Contact